10 Simple Ways to Improve How You Communicate Online Immediately

 Your online communication skills are critical to success in the 21st century but they are particularly important if you run any kind of online business (like most of my readers do).

-There are a number of subtle, yet critical differences between communicating online (with written words and images) than communicating with others face to face.
+There are a number of subtle, yet critical differences between communicating online (with written words and images) and communicating with others face to face.
 Many people fail at properly communicating online and they can come off as disingenuous, awkward or even rude.

 The biggest difficulty is that we lack a critical element when communicating online: non-verbal communication.

 Researchers estimate that about 93% of our communication with others consists of non-verbal communication.

 That leaves...7% for us to work with!
 This can be extremely frustrating because we might not even notice how big of an impact non-verbal communication had on the effectiveness of our messages.